hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 instructor-helper-host communication,
 managing the online workshop,
 and how learners would set
-up their screens if they only had a single monitor.
+up their screens, if they only had a single monitor.

 ## Communication

 Instructors need a form of communication outside of main zoom chat so they can coordinate and have discussions that are not relevant to the students in the main group chat.

-Zoom chat has the ability to send direct messages.
+Zoom chat can send direct messages.
 If a student needs help,
 an instructor may DM the student but we wanted a way to prevent multiple helpers DMing a student at once.